 Eligible candidates can sit the MCQ examination at the MCQ examination centres that are open in Australia, United States, United Kingdom, Canada, China, South Africa, Singapore, South Korea, New Zealand, Israel, Indonesia or Hong Kong.
 Some MCQ examination centres may be closed due to COVID-19 restrictions.
 The latest information about MCQ examination testing centre closures can be accessed on the locations page.

-The OSCE is currently under development and will only be available in Australia.
+The OSCE will only be available in Australia.

 The examinations are based on the Professional capabilities for Chinese medicine practitioners, which describe the entry level professional capability for acupuncturists and Chinese herbal medicine practitioners in Australia.